machineghost/Classy-Redux/README.md

         super.build();
         this.reducer = undoable(this.reducer, {debug: false, filter: distinctState()});
     }

+### How can I set an initial state for the reducer to use if none is provided?

+By default if no state is provided `ReducerBuilder` will generate a new state of `{}`.
+You can override this and give the `ReducerBuilder` a different initial state by setting it as a property:

+     // With the babel transformation "transform-class-properties"
+     class FooResourceBuilder extends ResourceBuilder {
+         initialState = {initialValue: 'some value'};
+     }

+     // Without "transform-class-properties"
+     class FooResourceBuilder extends ResourceBuilder {}
+     FooResourceBuilder.prototype.initialState = {initialValue: 'some value'};

 ### What if I want to share variables between `beforeAction`/`afterAction` and the action handler?